OCA/hr/hr_payslip_change_state/README.rst

 This module process payslip batches:

-* This module allows to execute the actions that buttons inside a form do \
+* This module allows to mass change Payslip states
-  for a payslip batch.
 * The module checks if the required action is allowed for each payslip
 * If any of the payslips are not in a suitable state a warning message will pop up and no changes will be made